 Florida TaxWatch considers the issue of financial risk to be the greatest concern and controlling project costs and mitigating the additional financial risk to be the greatest challenge facing the District as SMART project implementation moves forward.
-Given the significance of the quarterly reviews on program cost risks and market conditions, Florida TaxWatch considers the absence of an assessment of SMART Program financial risk to be a glaring omission from the report to the Bond Oversight Committee.
+The District has set aside \$225 million (reserve) to mitigate potential funding risks in the SMART Program.